94 migrants escape suffocation in truck in Mexico | Science-Environment

 The discovery of the trailer Wednesday recalled the tragedy in San Antonio, Texas on June 27, when 53 migrants died because they had been left in a sweltering freight truck.

-In the southern Mexico state of Chiapas, which borders Guatemala, yet another group of migrants continued walking north and west from the city of Tapachula.
-The migrants are demanding temporary visas, saying they can't wait months for slow immigration paperwork in Tapachula.
+In the southern Mexico state of Chiapas, which borders Guatemala, yet another group of migrants continued demanding temporary visas they would permit them to travel across Mexico.
+They were still in the town of Huixtla on Thursday after leaving Tapachula earlier this week, saying they can't wait months for slow immigration paperwork in Tapachula.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)